imgproxy/imgproxy/docs/configuration.md

 ## Miscellaneous

-* `IMGPROXY_BASE_URL`: a base URL prefix that will be added to each requested image URL.
-For example, if the base URL is `http://example.com/images` and `/path/to/image.png` is requested, imgproxy will download the source image from `http://example.com/images/path/to/image.png`.
-If the image URL already contains the prefix, it won't be added.
-Default: blank
 * `IMGPROXY_USE_LINEAR_COLORSPACE`: when `true`, imgproxy will process images in linear colorspace.
 This will slow down processing.
 Note that images won't be fully processed in linear colorspace while shrink-on-load is enabled (see below).
 * `IMGPROXY_DISABLE_SHRINK_ON_LOAD`: when `true`, disables shrink-on-load for JPEGs and WebP files.
 Allows processing the entire image in linear colorspace but dramatically slows down resizing and increases memory usage when working with large images.
 * `IMGPROXY_STRIP_METADATA`: when `true`, imgproxy will strip all metadata (EXIF, IPTC, etc.) from JPEG and WebP output images.
 Default: `true`